BOSTON (AP) - A shaky Roberto Luongo ended up farther out of his crease than even a roaming Tim Thomas likes to go.

 Others simply offered a drawn-out, "Lu-on-go."

-Then things went bad, just as they did in the opening round against Chicago where he won the first three games.
+He struggled again on Monday, just as he did in the opening round against Chicago where he won the first three games.
 But he was pulled from the next two and didn't even start Game 6, although he came in after Schneider experienced cramps.
 The Blackhawks, the defending Stanley Cup champions, won them all.

 But in Game 7, Luongo allowed only one of Chicago's 32 shots to get by him, and Vancouver won on Alex Burrows' overtime goal.

-On Monday, the scenario repeated itself as Luongo allowed goals to Brad Marchand, Milan Lucic and Andrew Ference in the first 8:35.
+On Monday, Luongo allowed goals to Brad Marchand, Milan Lucic and Andrew Ference in the first 8:35.
 Schneider came in before play resumed after Ference's goal, and 70 seconds later, Schneider gave up another goal to Michael Ryder.